webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

   });
 ```

-The other will be created at render time with whatever blend options we choose
+The other pipeline will be created at render time with whatever blend options we choose

 ```js
   const color = {